 - Bake for 10 minutes or until the cheese is melted and the mixture bubbling.

 - Serve as a dip with crackers, pita chips or chunks of rye or pumpernickel bread.

 Pin it now.
-Save it for later.Some links above (including all Amazon links) are affiliate links, meaning that I earn from qualifying purchases.
-Learn more.
+Save it for later.Some links in this article (including all Amazon links) are affiliate links, meaning that we earn from qualifying purchases.